Nidra (1981 film): Plot

 In another instance, Vishwam's child was left alone to play by Manoharan when he was given the child to keep him occupied by Vishwam's wife.
 Raju saves the unattended child from drowning but is accused by Vishwam's wife of not taking care of the child properly, duly developing into an argument between her and Aswathy.
 Aswathy and Raju leave the house and spends their days carefree at a beach resort of Hippies for some time, before Vishwam finds them and brings them back.
 When the prospective buyers for the estate turns up at their house, Raju fights with them telling that the place is not for sale and is interrupted by an angry Vishwam leading to rising tension between the two.
 That night Raju again has an episode of madness where he tries to stab Vishwam at his room.
 He is hospitalized and subjected to shock treatment.
 He recovers slowly at the company of Aswathy at the hospital and is ecstatic to learn that they are expecting their baby soon.
 When they visit his outhouse one day after getting discharged, Raju finds out that his place has been demolished since Vishwam already sold the place and the new buyers are fencing up the area.
-Again getting into a fit of rage, Vishwam attacks the buyers, their family manager and Vishwam violently, even trying to kill Vishwam by stabbing him.
+Again getting into a fit of rage, Raju attacks the buyers, their family manager and Vishwam violently, even trying to kill Vishwam by stabbing him.
 Vishwam, who had a narrow escape, suggests to the family to perform a medical procedure on Raju which will make him a living vegetable, to avoid further problems from him.
 Aswathy is forced to sign the surgery papers by the family also.
 After doing so, she goes up to Raju's room and kills Raju by overdosing him on his medication to avoid any further pain to him and commits suicide.